JoshuaStorm1017/AutomateInvoiceEmails/README.md

-# AutomateInvoiceEmails
-Automated Email System for Invoices (grabbing information from PDF file name)
+# Automated Invoice Email System

-AutomatedEmailScript This repository contains a Python script (AutomateEmails.py) for automating the process of sending emails.

-The python code is in the master branch of this repository.

-Description The script take emails from a list of customers from an Excel file (Customer_Emails_For_Invoices.xlsx), finds the corresponding PDF invoices in the 'Invoices_TO_BE_Emailed' folder, sends an email to each customer with the corresponding invoice attached, and finally, moves the sent invoices from the 'Invoices_TO_BE_Emailed' folder to the 'Invoices_THAT_WERE_EMailed' folder.

-This was created to save me some time at work when we have a lot of invoices to be emailed as software does not do this for us.
-IMPORTANT This script retrieves the Invoice number and Customer number from the PDF file name.
-If your PDF files do not contain these, this scipt will not work.

-Usage: You need to update the placeholders in the script with your information.
-Variables such as your_company_name, your_department, your_phone_number, your_email etc. should be replaced with your actual company name, department, phone number, company email.
-Also, you need to update parent_folder with the path where your invoice files and customer excel file are located.
+## Overview
+This project was developed to optimize the invoicing system within my current employment by automating the process of emailing invoices.
+The manual task of sending out numerous invoices was time-consuming and inefficient.
+This automation initiative has streamlined the invoicing process, making it more efficient and freeing up time for other tasks.

+## Features

+- Reads customer emails from an Excel file (`Customer_Emails_For_Invoices.xlsx`).
+- Finds corresponding PDF invoices in the 'Invoices_TO_BE_Emailed' folder.
+- Sends an email to each customer with the corresponding invoice attached.
+- Moves sent invoices to the 'Invoices_THAT_WERE_Emailed' folder for record-keeping.
+- Retrieves Invoice number and Customer number from the PDF file names.

+## How to Use

+1. Clone the repository from [GitHub](https://github.com/JoshuaStorm1017/AutomatedEmailScript/tree/master).
-Place your Customer_Emails_For_Invoices.xlsx file and the PDF invoices you want to email in the 'Invoices_TO_BE_Emailed' folder.
+2. Place your `Customer_Emails_For_Invoices.xlsx` file and PDF invoices in the 'Invoices_TO_BE_Emailed' folder.

-To run the Python script, follow the command:

-python AutomatedEmails.py
+3. Update placeholders in the script (`AutomateEmails.py`) with your specific company information.
+4. Run the following command to execute the script: python main.py

+## Prerequisites

-Your Python environment needs to have all the necessary packages installed.
-Packages Needed: pandas pywin32
+- Python environment with the following packages installed:

-Feel Free to do whatever you please with this script.
+- pandas
+- pywin32

+## Technologies

+- Python